LucaOonk/Virsh-Gui/README.md

 # Virsh-Gui
-A gui for Virsh so you can start, stop and connect to vm's.
+A gui for Virsh made in Java so you can start, stop, add, remove to virsh and connect to them.
+I made this because i had troubles getting the virt-manager to work on MacOS, so i made my own.

 # Features:
 Show resources assigned to a machine: